 It’s human nature to seek closure or a sense of resolution in any given situation.
 We want explanations for situations we don’t understand.
-For me, if I don’t get closure in a situation, I become consumed by it.
+If I don’t get closure in a situation, I become consumed by it.
 This often leads to an unhealthy mental state and hurt feelings, because I find it difficult to move forward without closure.

 In high school, I had a friend who I had been friends with for over five years.
-We shared many amazing experiences together, laughed and bonded.
-One day, our friendship began to change in a negative way and I heard rumors of her talking behind my back.
-I confronted her about the rumors, but she denied them.
-It turned out she was lying, and our friendship had become even more toxic.
-I felt alone and hurt, and I wanted an apology.
+We shared many fun experiences together, laughed and bonded.
+One day, our friendship began to change in a negative way.
 Over time, I tried to reach back out to her, but instead, I was on the receiving end of the silent treatment.
 I was confused because I had only ever given her respect, love and support.
 When I realized that she was not going to communicate with me, I needed to find a way to move forward on my own.
 I couldn’t wait forever for her to reach out to me.
-I had way more respect and pride for myself.
 It was also important for me to realize that she came into my life for a reason, but she wasn’t meant to stay and that is okay.

 In my first year of university, I met someone I was infatuated with, which is why I was hurt when our situationship ended.
 I confronted him and ended the situationship.
 As hurt as I was, I didn’t want to say no because I really liked him and thought I would never find someone else after him.
 I was scared and hurt because I was vulnerable with him and I hadn’t shared that with anyone else.
 I felt empty inside and this temptation to want to crawl right back to him.
 I thought why did he just ghost me out of the blue like that?
 What changed between us?
 I will never know.
 I worked on myself until I got to a place of peace and found the closure I needed.